jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefing1.md

 <p class="alert alert-info">
     <span class="label label-info">NOTE:</span> I learned the hard way (== swearing like hell because connections didn't work) that the directive "GatewayPorts clientspecified" MUST be present inside the server's /etc/ssh/sshd_config otherwise the SSH server is going to listen for connection on 127.0.0.1, thus making the tunnel useless.
-Make sure this directive is present inside the config, otherwise add it (needs root privileges) and make sure to restart the ssh server!
+Make sure this directive is present inside the config, otherwise add it (needs root privileges) and make sure to restart the SSH server!
 </p>